Basiliscus (Caesar): Caesarship

 Croke comments that after Zeno re-established himself in Constantinople, he began to consider the position of Armatus, and evaluated that his support was "extremely fragile".
 Armatus had pledged to serve the previous emperor, only to betray him when he sensed an opportunity for advancement.
-With Basiliscus as not only the caesar of the empire but the declared heir, Croke comments that Zeno must have seen that Armatus might consider working to accelerate the succession by removing Zeno.
+With Basiliscus as caesar and thereby heir apparent, Croke comments that Zeno must have seen that Armatus might consider working to accelerate the succession by removing Zeno.
 Taking decisive action, Zeno had Armatus killed, but spared the life of the young Basiliscus.
 Basiliscus was instead sent to become a lector at a church at Blachernae on the Golden Horn.
 Croke considers this a "safe and usual course of action", noting the recent precedents of Western Roman Emperors Avitus, sent to become bishop of Placentia, and Glycerius, who was made Bishop of Salona.
 He further notes that the young age of Basiliscus would not be an impediment, as it was not uncommon at the time for lectors to be young.
 The narrative of Basiliscus' employment as a lector is relayed solely by the contemporary historian Candidus Isaurus, whose work is preserved by Photius.
 Theophanes the Confessor, writing based upon a reliable source — which Croke remarks may be lost fragments of Malalas — explains that it was Zeno's wife Ariadne who interceded on Basiliscus' behalf as a result of their ancestries, as she was a cousin to Armatus.
 The length of Basiliscus' tenure at Blachernae is unknown, but he later became the bishop of Cyzicus, and was reportedly very capable.
 Croke posits that this capability would mean that it was two or three decades after being deposed that Basiliscus came to be bishop, between the age of thirty and forty.
 After this point, little is known of Basiliscus; it is unknown when he died, or if he remained bishop at the time of his death, but he likely lived until the reign of Justinian.
 The theory that he held the position of bishop later in his life is stated explicitly by Nikephoros Kallistos Xanthopoulos, drawing on now-lost contemporary sources.
 He may have retired from a church in Constantinople, possibly in Blachernae, after serving as bishop of Cyzicus.